-The form asks about need, program progress, and field.
+The call for readership opportunity will include an application and designated deadline.
 Priorities will be given to students who have not had a recent readership.
 If multiple applicants demonstrate similar levels of need, field relevance will be used to select a reader from that pool.